tylerlong/slim_text/README.md

 89. add an "Edit menu"
 90. Support tabs(inside the same chrome tab window)?
     1. there is tab example in the jquery ui layout project
-    2. will not support this feature in version 0.0.1
+    2. will not support this feature in version 0.0.1, postpone
-91. try to add a link to this page: http://ace.ajax.org/#nav=production
 92. ubuntu bug：Chinese input eats a character after cursor
     1. ubuntu has this problem
         1. maybe it is a bug of the ibus input program